Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Conclusion

-In this paper, we presented mixed policy gradient (MPG), an off-policy deep reinforcement learning algorithm which uses both empirical data and a prior model to construct a mixture of data-driven PG and model-driven PG so as to get benefits in terms of both asymptotic performance and convergence speed.
-The data-driven PG uses the learned action-value function in the DPG to compute its derivative with respect to the action, whereas the model-driven PG uses the model rollout to compute $n$-step Bellman recursion to approximate the action-value function in the DPG and computes the derivative by BPTT.
-Our theoretical results show that these two types of PG can be unified and their deviation from the true PG can be bounded by the model error and the estimates error of the action-value function.
-Relying on this, we propose a rule-based weighting method to obtain the MPG, which is used to balance the bias of the model and the action-value function while avoiding the impacts caused by BPTT of long-chain nonlinear computation.
-Besides, an asynchronous learning architecture is proposed to reduce the wall-clock time needed for each update to the level of data-driven RL.
+In this paper, we presented mixed policy gradient (MPG), an off-policy reinforcement learning algorithm, which uses both empirical data and a prior model so as to get benefits in terms of both asymptotic performance and convergence speed.
+The MPG is constructed as weighted average of the data-driven and model-driven PGs.
+The data-driven PG uses the learned action-value function to compute its derivative with respect to the action, whereas the model-driven PG uses the model rollout to computes the gradient by BPTT.
+Our theoretical results reveal the upper bound of the two PGs' bias, and their exponential relative magnitude during training.
+Relying on this, we design a rule-based weighting method, which can dynamically balance the bias of the data and model PGs.
+Besides, an asynchronous learning architecture is build to reduce each update wall-clock time to data-driven level.
 We evaluate our method on the path tracking task and inverted pendulum task.
 Results show that the proposed MPG algorithm outperforms all baseline algorithms with a large margin in terms of both asymptotic performance and convergence speed.

 \appendices